 JWST Moving Target Observations

-JWST can track and observe planets, satellites, and nearly all comets and asteroids more than 1 AU from the Sun.
+JWST can track and observe planets, satellites, and nearly all comets and asteroids more than 1 au from the Sun.

 On this page

 JWST offers the capabilities necessary for observing Solar System (moving) targets, with high sensitivity and spatial resolution, through imaging as well as low- and medium-resolution spectroscopy, from 0.6 to 28.5 μm.
-The large dynamic range afforded by the JWST instruments enables observations of bright Solar System objects like Mars, the giant planets, their satellites, and large main-belt asteroids, as well as smaller and fainter objects like collisional fragments in the main asteroid belt, small irregular satellites, Centaurs, and trans-Neptunian objects in the outer reaches of the solar system.
+The large dynamic range afforded by the JWST instruments enables observations of bright Solar System objects like Mars, the giant planets, their satellites, and large main-belt asteroids, as well as smaller and fainter objects like near-Earth asteroids, collisional fragments in the main asteroid belt, comets, small irregular satellites, Centaurs, and trans-Neptunian objects in the outer reaches of the solar system.
 The various instruments and observing modes are capable of making observations useful for, e.g., constraining atmospheric and surface compositions, identifying satellites around minor bodies and characterizing their orbits, determining physical properties through stellar occultations, carrying out deep searches in small areas of sky, and following up on newly discovered objects or transient events as targets of opportunity.

 The observatory is in a solar orbit near Earth's L2 point, so scheduling is more flexible and efficient compared to HST (which is in a low Earth orbit).
 JWST's thermal design only allows Solar System targets to be observed near quadrature; observations at opposition are not feasible.
 Additionally, these thermal constraints also prevent observations of Solar System objects interior to JWST's own orbit, meaning that the Earth, Moon, Sun, Mercury, and Venus, as well as minor bodies and comets inside the Earth's orbit, cannot be observed at any point.
-Tracking of moving targets has been demonstrated at rates exceeding 100 mas/s, with a nominal "speed limit" set at 75 mas/s for practical reasons.
+Tracking of moving targets has been demonstrated at rates exceeding 100 mas/s, with a nominal angular "speed limit" set at 75 mas/s for practical reasons.
 This tracking rate allows observations of nearly every target found outside of Earth's orbit, including fast-moving near-Earth asteroids and long-period comets.
 Despite these restrictions, there are still over a million Solar System objects available for study with JWST.

 Solar System observations with JWST